 This is pretty much exactly a C++ conversion of the previous Python client application.
 The only significant difference is that we’ll use boost to create the socket / transport…

-Note once again, that we’re back with having to use the pass-by-reference for the string that’s returned by get_last_log_entry
+Note once again, that we’re back with having to use the pass-by-reference for the string that’s returned by get_last_log_entry.

 To build the C++ client, we need (essentially) the same build process as we used for the server.
 Since we already have a CMake file to hand, let’s use that to generate the build-script for the client.

-definition, and add (and link) the LoggerClient executable.
+In comparison to the previous file, all that we need to do is add the CLIENT_FILES definition, and add (and link) the LoggerClient executable.
 If you’re only building the server, then of course you don’t need the LoggerServer lines…

 ThriftPy